puzzle/unilu-pruefungsabfrage/README.md

 1. `cd src/main/resources/certs/prod`
 2. Copy the content of httpd certificate and private key to files `resources/prod/httpd.crt.pem` and `resources/prod/httpd.key.pem`.
+3. Create the local keystore for SSL:
-3. `openssl pkcs12 -export -in httpd.crt.pem -inkey httpd.key.pem -name unilu-eft -out httpd.keystore.p12`
+   `openssl pkcs12 -export -in httpd.crt.pem -inkey httpd.key.pem -name unilu-eft -out httpd.keystore.p12`
    (password see application.yml).
 4. Do the similar steps for test environment in `src/main/resources/certs/test` to copy and create the files `httpd.crt`, `httpd.key.pem`, and `http.test.keystore.p12`.